ryanpilar/ben-grahams-calc/README.md

 ---

 ## 🧮 The Math / Philosophy

+The greatest investment advisor of the twentieth century, Benjamin Graham, taught and inspired people worldwide.
+Graham's philosophy of "value investing" - which shields investors from substantial error and teaches them to develop long-term strategies - has made The Intelligent Investor the stock market bible ever since its original publication in 1949.
+<br><br>
+Over the years, market developments have proven the wisdom of Graham's strategies.

 ### A Defensive Enterprising (active) Investor

 Since its so easy as an average investor to get the average of the market, it seems like if you invest more time you can beat the market.
 This is not quite the case and requires a lot more than that simple logic would make it seem to look.